 Traveling from Copenhagen Airport to the various cruise terminals on public transportation is fairly simple, fast and relatively cheap.
 A three-zone ticket – DKK36 – covers all forms of public transportation from the airport to any of the terminals.

-The fastest and simplest option is to take the metro from Copenhagen Airport.
-Change to the bus at Kongs Nytorv for ships departing from Nordre Toldbod or Langelinie and at Nørreport Station for ships departing from Oceanskaj.
+The fastest and simplest option is to take the metro or train from Copenhagen Airport to downtown Copenhagen and then change to the bus or walk.

 If traveling directly to the terminal with luggage, a taxi may be worth the splurge but expect to pay around DKK500 – the fare is by the meter unless pre-booked and pre-paid.
 Alternatively, shave around DKK250 off the taxi fare by taking the metro to Nørreport station and continue from there to the boat by taxi.